30 Rules (or advice) to Follow when Bicycle Touring

 5. Ask for permission when camping on somebody’s property.
 Gear up for wild camp, check out the essential gear for bike camping.

 6. Never pass by a great campsite.
-Just because you won’t be tired for another couple hours doesn’t mean you shouldn’t stay if the location is particularly good for camping.
+Just because you won’t be tired for another couple of hours doesn’t mean you shouldn’t stay if the location is particularly good for camping.

-It’ll end up giving you those very important good vibes that aren’t as easily obtainable on some uneven patch of bushy ground that you’ll finally found well past bedtime because I decided to continue for a few more pointless kilometers.
+It’ll end up giving you those very important good vibes that aren’t as easily obtainable on some uneven patch of bushy ground that you’ll finally find well past bedtime because I decided to continue for a few more pointless kilometers.

 Don’t plan too much, always go with the mood and the spirit of the place.
-I guess this guy never been to the Former Soviet Union, if we had to take all the vodka we were offered we would have cirrhosis right now… however, we had a lot, just not in the morning
+I guess this guy has never been to the Former Soviet Union, if we had to take all the vodka we were offered we would have cirrhosis right now… however, we had a lot, just not in the morning

 8. If your visa is too short to ride it all without missing all the beauty, get a lift or take a train.